-Restoring the appearance of a damaged smile is a service that we at Reich Dental Center excel at.
+Restoring the appearance of a damaged smile is a service that we provide at Reich Dental Center.
 Front-facing teeth are particularly vulnerable to damage caused by impact from contact sports, biting down too hard on rigid items or foods, and more.
 All this can result in a chipped or broken tooth that makes a person look unattractive.
 It can also interfere with such actions as biting and speaking.
 Naturally misshapen, mildly misaligned, abnormally spaced, and discolored teeth can also be treated using veneers.

 What Are Veneers and Why Should You Consider Them?